Sermersooq: Politics

 Sermersooq's municipal council consists of 19 members, elected every four years.

 Municipal council

+Charlotte Ludvigsen stepped down as mayor on 15 June 2022, Avaaraq S. Olsen was elected to replace her.

 Transport

 Sermersooq is one of two municipalities straddling the western and eastern sides of the island, but is the only municipality where settlements on both coasts are connected via scheduled flights from Nuuk Airport to Kulusuk Airport and Nerlerit Inaat Airport and reverse, operated year-round by Air Greenland.
 There are also local flights between Nuuk and Paamiut Airport on the west coast.

 Language

-Kalaallisut, the West Greenlandic dialect is spoken in the towns and settlements of the western coast.
+Kalaallisut is the name of the West Greenlandic dialect is spoken in the towns and settlements of the western coast.
 Danish is also in use in the bigger towns.
 Tunumiit oraasiat, the East Greenlandic dialect, is spoken on the eastern coast.